VRConservation/fbabook/chapters/program.md

 Originally published in 2023, the full version of this article is available at the [Forest Business Alliance](https://www.forestbusinessalliance.org) templates page.[^1]

-The Forest Business Alliance (FBA) created this guide to help grant seekers, program managers, and business owners design projects for submission to CAL FIRE's Wood Products and Bioenergy Business and Workforce Development Grant [Program](http://gg.gg/1agl2y).
-These templates and guidance may also be useful for USDA Forest Service Wood Innovation and Community Wood Grant [Programs](http://gg.gg/1agk52) and other state/federal grants.
+The Forest Business Alliance (FBA) created this guide to help grant seekers, program managers, and business owners design projects for submission to CAL FIRE's Wood Products and Bioenergy Business and Workforce Development Grant <a href="http://gg.gg/1agl2y" target="_blank">Program</a>.
+These templates and guidance may also be useful for USDA Forest Service Wood Innovation and Community Wood Grant <a href="http://gg.gg/1agk52" target="_blank">Programs</a> and other state/federal grants.

 During the design process, your project team will decide which problems and causes to address, what strengths and opportunities to leverage, where you will work, with whom, and at what scale.
 Your project team will also specify what it will and will not do by establishing achievable and measurable goals and objectives, selecting sound strategies, developing detailed activity plans, and setting targets.